brandonecheverry/AI4Devs-stopwatch/stopwatch-davr/prompts.md

 * When the user clicks Back, make an animation so that the buttons slide in from the left.
 * Don't show the Back button on the home page since there is nowhere to go back from there.

+## Prompt 7

+A few more tweaks:

+* Set button borders to 3px.
+* Removing the Back button on the home page made the bottom bar collapse.
+Make it as big as before, but without the button.
+* There is a lot of blank space between the blue header and the content, and between the content and the blue footer.
+Shrink that space to the height of the header.